notional-labs/rpc-crawler/README.md

 ### Feature plan

-This software is nice and complete but I'd like to add a check to the status endpoint so that we can also see the range of blocks available on each node.
+This software is nice and complete but:
+* I'd like to add a check to the status endpoint so that we can also see the range of blocks available on each node.
+* chain registry support could be interesting